 When international students apply for their Canadian study permit (often referred to as a student visa), they’re required to show their access to a set amount of savings, thus proving they’re financially prepared to live and study in Canada.
 For the past several years, this amount was set at C$10,000 (plus travel costs and the cost of tuition for one year) for a single applicant.
 However, rising costs of living have made this an unrealistically low number for students to plan around.

 This new minimum amount will come into effect for all new study permit applications as of January 1, 2024.
-This change also applies to those applying through Canada’s Student Direct Stream, which requires students to show their proof of financial support through a Guaranteed Investment Certificate (GIC).
+This change also applied to those applying through Canada’s Student Direct Stream before November 8, 2024, which requires students to show their proof of financial support through a Guaranteed Investment Certificate (GIC).
 GIC amounts will now need to be at least C$20,635 instead of the previous C$10,000 minimum.

 Working Hours Limit Waiver Extended to April